G4 (American TV network): Relaunch

 On October 12, 2021, it was announced that G4's cable network would officially relaunch on November 16, 2021.
 In November 2021, it was announced that airings of select episodes of the web series Scott the Woz would air on G4 in one-hour blocks.
 The show was scheduled to debut on December 7, 2021, at 6:30 pm EST but due to technical difficulties involving Amazon Web Services, it did not air in that timeslot.
-The show would officially debut at 10:30 pm EST.

-The network officially relaunched on November 16 at 6 a.m.
+The show would officially debut at 10:30 pm EST. The network officially relaunched on November 16 at 6 a.m.
 EST, with a marathon of the original Ninja Warrior, occasionally featuring reruns of the Very Special G4 Holiday Reunion Special from the previous year.
 The Catastrophic Launch Special was broadcast on the network's Twitch and YouTube channels that same evening, before airing on the cable network on the next day.

-On March 7, 2022, G4 launched a FAST channel on Pluto TV called G4 Select, which carried most of G4's regular programming.
+On March 7, 2022, G4 launched the Pluto TV FAST channel G4 Select, which carried most of G4's regular programming.
 As part of an exclusive partnership, the channel would also feature new content catered to free, linear streaming audiences.
 The channel was later added to Vizio's WatchFree platform on June 16, 2022.

 Second closure

 On October 16, 2022, it was announced that G4 would be shutting down after relaunching the previous year.

-Several factors that led to G4's discontinuation ranged from low viewership, a lack of audience strategy, ever-changing and absent leadership, competition with streaming content creators on YouTube and Twitch, cord-cutting, underpromotion, and high expenditures.
-G4 Select would be removed from Pluto TV on October 19, 2022, during an episode of Attack of the Show: Vibe Check, the network fully shutting down on October 21, ending two minutes into Smosh; G4 Select would later close on Vizio.
-G4 in itself left Philo, YouTube TV, Xfinity, and Cox prior to the shutdown, with Fios being the last to carry the network until its discontinuation on November 18, 2022, two days after the first anniversary of the relaunch.
+Several factors that led to G4's discontinuation ranged from low viewership, a lack of audience strategy, ever-changing and absent leadership, competition with streaming content creators on YouTube and Twitch, cord-cutting, underpromotion, polarizing segments, and high expenditures.

-A screen reading "THANK YOU FOR WATCHING!" appeared after midnight, however Fios ended their signal of the network just seconds prior to midnight, cutting off in the middle of the sign-off.